scale-it/algo-builder/examples/asa/README.md

 We will create gold and tesla assets.
 In algob, we recommend to create assets using a specification file, as provided in `assets/asa.yaml`.

-Each of those tokens are owned by their specific owner accounts.
+Each of these assets are owned by their specific owner accounts.
 After the creation a third account is opted-in in order to receive the tokens.

 Transfers can be executed by executing `algob run scripts/transfer/gold-to-john.js` and other scripts in `scripts/transfer/`.